What are high index lenses?

 #3 Lighter frame

-High index lenses are also lighter.
-Subsequently, this makes your glasses frame more comfortable to wear as it reduces their overall weight.
+High-index lenses are also lighter weight which can make your glasses frame more comfortable to wear.
 We’re only talking a few grams here, but it can really help to reduce their pressure on your face and hopefully stop them from slipping down your nose.

 #4 Flatter & prettier